knative/docs/docs/serving/cluster-local-route.md

 ## Label a service to be cluster-local

-To configure a KService to only be available on the cluster-local network (and not on the public Internet), you can apply the `networking.knative.dev/visibility=cluster-local` label to the KService, Route or Kubernetes Service object.
+To configure a Knative service to only be available on the cluster-local network (and not on the public Internet), you can apply the `networking.knative.dev/visibility=cluster-local` label to the Knative service, route or Kubernetes service object.

-To label the KService:
+To label the Knative service:

 ```shell
 kubectl label kservice ${KSVC_NAME} networking.knative.dev/visibility=cluster-local
 ```

-To label a route when you used Route directly without KService:
+To label a route when the route is used directly without a Knative service:

 ```shell
 kubectl label route ${ROUTE_NAME} networking.knative.dev/visibility=cluster-local